Ruhollah Khomeini: Hostage crisis

-In Iran, the takeover was immensely popular and earned the support of Khomeini under the slogan "America can't do a damn thing against us."
+In Iran, the takeover was immensely popular and earned the support of Khomeini under the slogan "America can't do a damn thing against us".
 The seizure of the embassy of a country he called the "Great Satan" helped to advance the cause of theocratic government and outflank politicians and groups who emphasized stability and normalized relations with other countries.
 Khomeini is reported to have told his president: "This action has many benefits ... this has united our people.
 Our opponents do not dare act against us.
 We can put the constitution to the people's vote without difficulty, and carry out presidential and parliamentary elections."
 The new constitution was successfully passed by referendum a month after the hostage crisis began.

-The crisis had the effect of splitting of the opposition into two groups – radicals supporting the hostage taking, and the moderates opposing it.Example of anti-theocratic support for the hostage crisis in Nafisi, Azar, Reading Lolita in Tehran: A Memoir in Books, Random House, 2003, p.105–106, 112 On 23 February 1980, Khomeini proclaimed Iran's Majlis would decide the fate of the American embassy hostages, and demanded that the United States hand over the Shah for trial in Iran for crimes against the nation.
+The crisis had the effect of splitting of the opposition into two groups: radicals supporting the hostage taking, and the moderates opposing it.
+On 23 February 1980, Khomeini proclaimed Iran's Majlis would decide the fate of the American embassy hostages, and demanded that the United States hand over the Shah for trial in Iran for crimes against the nation.
 Although the Shah died a few months later, during the summer, the crisis continued.
 In Iran, supporters of Khomeini named the embassy a "Den of Espionage", publicizing details regarding armaments, espionage equipment and many volumes of official and classified documents which they found there.